-AI enthusiasts got to compete alongside a peer set that includes members of some of the top data science departments working in tech, over $10,000 in cash and prizes will be awarded.
+AI enthusiasts got to compete alongside a peer set that includes members of some of the top data science departments working in tech.

 Congratulations to all of Sikka’s AI Model Hackathon winners, and all of the participants who helped turn innovative ideas into realities.